hokus15/pioniq/README.md

 ## JSON format

-The information is published in MQTT as a JSON object.
+The information is published in MQTT in different topics as a JSON objects.

 Those are the MQTT topics and format used for each one:

 ### state
-This information may be useful to know that the script is running and last time it run.
-State is published from `obdii_data.py` script in the `config['mqtt']['topic_prefix']state` i.e.: `car/sensor/ioniq/state` as a JSON object with the following format:
+This information may be useful to know that the script is running and last time it ran.
+State topic is published from `obdii_data.py` script in the `config['mqtt']['topic_prefix']state` i.e.: `car/sensor/ioniq/state` as a JSON object with the following format:

 ```
 {